josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of Robotutils.

+## February 6, 2018D JMJ: Implemented EchoClient  - just for messaging
+Implemented the Udp echo client, `comm_helper.EchoClient`.
+Currently just handles sending and receiving messages.
+It's design is different from the Java version.
+Key differences:
+- Various send parameters are specified by a different function, called `set_parameters`.
+- Method `send_messages` just takes a single parameter, a handler that is called each time any message is received.
+ The Java version would log any received messages, but did not otherwise provide a way for the client to access any received messages.
+- The rate of sends is dynamically controlled to match the requested rate - see the code in `send_messages` - it will sleep a certain amount if it finds it is sending at a rate faster than what was requested.
+The Java version took a period as input and would sleep for that period between any sends.
+- The default format of a send message is as per the specification in the "February 6, 2018B" design note.
+It includes a sequence number and time stamp and optional padding characters.
+However, the message can also be supplied by the client.

 ## February 6, 2018C JMJ: Thoughts on default 'system' channels
 Have Robotcomm publish some reserved channels, such as 'ping' - any service can be pinged for health, say.
 A standard set of commands and responses can be suggested, such as uptime and epoch (updated each time service